-- Supporting Local Business and Innovation: - ➤ We have continued to focus on supporting our town centres and providing a safe and welcoming environment for residents and visitors. - ➤ We continue to activate our spaces through a comprehensive events programme, a series of 'pop up' businesses and securing new attractions (e.g. The Carousel) to support the economic vitality of our town centres. - ➤ The Council, in partnership with West Sussex County Council, continues to invest in public realm improvements.
-This year saw the completion of the Portland Road scheme with the Railway Approach scheme moving into detailed design and Montague Place concepts being developed. - Investment in full fibre network to attract advanced industries to the area.
+• Supporting Local Business and Innovation:

+- ➤ We have continued to focus on supporting our town centres and providing a safe and welcoming environment for residents and visitors. - ➤ We continue to activate our spaces through a comprehensive events programme, a series of 'pop up' businesses and securing new attractions (e.g. The Carousel) to support the economic vitality of our town centres. - ➤ The Council, in partnership with West Sussex County Council, continues to invest in public realm improvements.
+This year saw the start of improvements to Railway Approach scheme and the final design agreed for Montague Place head of construction work in 24/25. - Investment in full fibre network to attract advanced industries to the area.
 The gigabit fibre programme continues to make good progress, now reaching in excess of 32,000 homes.
-87 local businesses have benefited from the Council's Small Business Growth Grant and we continued to work with the University of Chichester to promote the Coast to Capital wide HotHouse Programme which focused support on financial, innovation and productivity skills for small and medium sized enterprises. - > Using new powers the council continues to procure locally to support the local economy.
+In addition, the Council is working with Dense Air and West Sussex County Council to trial new technology to improve 4G and 5G connectivity in the town centre.